IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

 ```
 For Mac, Windows, & Linux here is a link to get the [`oc` client](https://github.com/openshift/okd/releases)

-- Optionally **strongly recommended** build the client docker container to be able quickly have an environment ready to run all remote applications in this code pattern, by following the instructions in the [container folder in this repository](container).
-This sets up the environment to run all examples in this code pattern, including Python, Java, JDBC, Scala, and even [Apache Kafka](https://github.com/IBMProjectEventStore/db2eventstore-kafka).
+- **Strongly Recommended** Optionally build the client docker container to be able quickly have an environment ready to run all remote applications in this code pattern, by following the instructions in the [container folder in this repository](container).
+This sets up the environment to run all examples in this code pattern, including Python, Java, JDBC, ODBC, Scala, and even [Apache Kafka](https://github.com/IBMProjectEventStore/db2eventstore-kafka).

 # Workflow

 ### 1. Prepare the sample IoT dataset

 This repository includes a generator to create a sample IoT dataset in CSV format that contains 1 Million records.
 The sample CSV dataset can be found at `/data/sample_IOT_table.csv`.

 Alternatively, a CSV dataset containing user-specified number of record can be generated with the provided python script at `/data/generator.py`.
 A Python environment with Pandas and Numpy installed is required to run the script.